 Like his wife, Sean is active in a variety of organizations that capture his love for the church, culture and community.
 He serves as the Director of Education for the Gamma Kappa Lambda Chapter of Alpha Phi Alpha.
 As well, Sean is a National Parks Services Commissioner for the Gullah-Geechee Cultural Heritage Corridor.
 Sean also serves on the executive board of the Association for Black Cultural Centers, and still finds time to advise local student groups at the University.
-Sean is an avid reader, writer, and teacher.
+Sean is an avid reader, writer, and educator.
 His love for community is rooted in John 15:13, where it says "Greater love hath no man than this, than a man lay down his life for his friends."
 To this end he is a mentor of young people, a developer of budding leaders, and an advocate for the disenfranchised.

 Rev. Palmer was raised by both his foster grandparents and maternal grandmother.
-His early years were spent as a child of Second Calvary Baptist Church in downtown Columbia.
+His early years were spent as a child of Second Calvary Baptist Church in downtown Columbia,SC.
 However, he spent his teenage years in his family's "home" church, New Bethel AME in Lexington, SC, where his family can chart their heritage to the founding of the church in the 1860s.
-Originally, Sean is a licensed and ordained minister in the Progressive Baptist Convention, having realized his calling at Tabernacle Baptist Church in Augusta, Georgia in 2006.
+Originally, Sean is licensed and ordained as a minister in the Progressive Baptist Convention, having realized his calling at Tabernacle Baptist Church in Augusta, Georgia in 2006.

 Sean has worked in several denominations, including both United Methodist and Presbyterian.
 As the Stated Supply Pastor of CSPC, Coastal Carolina has granted Rev. Palmer rights and privileges to serve in the Presbyterian church.